 Threat actors also use BEC attacks to target education-related groups.
 According to Barracuda, Gmail accounts are the primary channel for initiating 86% of all BEC attacks against academic organizations.

-Several institutions, schools, and universities have been targeted by violent ransomware assaults, with disastrous results.
 According to the FBI, schools have become the most common ransomware attack targets.

-Quite recently, in March 2021, the UK-based Harris Federation suffered from a ransomware attack resulting in more than 37000 students being unable to access their coursework.
+Quite recently, in March 2021, the UK-based Harris Federation suffered a ransomware attack resulting in more than 37000 students being unable to access their coursework.

 For example, the University of Northampton, in March 2021, fell victim to a DDoS attack which led to server and system disruption institution-wide.

-For example, Stanford Graduate School of Business recently suffered a data breach resulting in 14TB of a data leak.
+For example, Stanford Graduate School of Business recently suffered a data breach resulting in 14TB of data leak.